njbannister15/RuvonInference/docs/part3-advanced-attention.md

 *A deep dive into the mathematical foundations of transformer attention and why caching is so powerful*

+**Important Note**: Our educational inference engine uses HuggingFace's transformers library with GPT-2, not custom attention implementations.
+This article provides educational background on how attention works in general, not our specific implementation details.

-Our Part 3 article showed that KV-caching delivers 5.1x speedup by avoiding "redundant attention computations."
+Our Part 3 article showed that KV-caching delivers significant speedup by avoiding "redundant attention computations."
 But what exactly **is** attention, and why does caching the K and V matrices work so well?
-Let's dive into the details.
+Let's dive into the conceptual details.

 ## Attention: The Mathematical Foundation